ArcanaFramework/arcana/docs/source/data_model.rst

     plt.imshow(t1w['T2', 'sub01'].data[:, :, 30])

-One of the main benefits of using datasets in BIDS_ format is that the names and file formats of the data are strictly defined.
+One of the main benefits of using datasets in BIDS_ datatype is that the names and file formats of the data are strictly defined.
 This allows the :class:`.Bids` data store object to automatically add sources to the dataset when it is initialised.